mel4data/Pizza-Sales-Analysis/README.md

 3. What are our best and worst selling pizzas?
 Ans:
-Best Selling are – The Classic Deluxe Pizza, The Barbecue Chicken Pizza, The Hawaiian Pizza Worst Selling is – The Brie Carre Pizza
+Best Selling are – The Classic Deluxe Pizza, The Barbecue Chicken Pizza, The Hawaiian Pizza; Worst Selling is – The Brie Carre Pizza

 4. What's our average order value?